BlockstreamResearch/bip-frost-dkg/README.md

 ### Backup and Recovery
-Losing the secret share or the shared public key will render the participant incapable of participating in signing sessions.
+Losing the secret share or the threshold public key will render the participant incapable of participating in signing sessions.
 As these values depend on the contributions of the other participants to the DKG, they can, unlike secret keys in BIP 340 or BIP 327, not be derived solely from the participant's seed.

 To facilitate backups of a DKG session,